NuGet/docs.microsoft.com-nuget/docs/Policies/Dispute-Resolution.md

 #ms.custom:

 ---
-# Resolving Disputes Over NuGet Package Names
+# Resolving disputes over NuGet package names

 This document is a recommended resolution process for community members to resolve disputes with other NuGet publishers.